"There is no such thing as a problem without a gift for you in its hands." -- Richard Bach, Illusions

 I think my gift is seeing beauty and grace under a damaged facade and restoring that beauty.
 The extra-curricular activities I've found most rewarding have been restoring an early 20th century home and fostering abused animals.
 In computer systems work, this talent translates to an ability to see foundational flaws in existing systems and how to most effectively (and, hopefully, elegantly) address those issues.

-All pictures were taken within the past 3 years.
-The picture with shoulder length hair is from summer 2010.
+All pictures were taken within the past 3 years except for the one of me on horseback, which is a few years older.
 One common thread when I do meet people from online sites is their surprise that I really do look like my picture -- or better.
 That said, pictures are scarce as I tend to duck when the camera comes out or, worse yet, make faces.
 I'm not shy though.
 Give me a part on stage or at the white board and I'm in my element!

 I expect that a fit body and joy in life would be shared values.
 A well-developed sense of adventure and playful nature would stand you in good stead.